asimmon/Pillar/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/2qrtolh41cn80ssi/branch/develop?svg=true)](https://ci.appveyor.com/project/asimmon/pillar/branch/develop)
 [![NuGet version](https://badge.fury.io/nu/Pillar.svg)](https://badge.fury.io/nu/Pillar)

-Pillar is a standalone MVVM framework for [Xamarin.Forms](https://xamarin.com/forms) 2.2+.
+Pillar is a standalone MVVM framework for [Xamarin.Forms](https://xamarin.com/forms).
 With this framework, you won't have to deal with page navigation or messed up code-behind anymore.
 Now, it's all about **view models**, and **navigation between view models**.
-It uses a modified version of the [ASP.NET Core Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) for dependency injection.
+It uses a embedded custom version of the [ASP.NET Core Dependency Injection](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) for dependency injection.
 You can easily use your own IoC container by implementing an adapter class.

 ## Features

 * [ViewModel navigation](#navigation), you won't need to manipulate pages in your view models
 * Design your apps with unit testing in mind with dependency injection
-* Flexible, you can use differents patterns: ViewModel first, Messaging, ViewModelLocator (without static classes, wiki page coming soon)
+* Flexible, you can use differents patterns: ViewModel first, Messaging, write your own ViewModelLocator that uses the IoC container
 * [EventToCommand](#eventtocommandbehavior) behavior and useful converters included
 * Useful views: [ItemsView repeater](#itemsview-with-templateselector-by-type), with optional DataTemplate selector by item type
 * Not intrusive, you can reuse your view models in other projects (WPF for example) with very few modifications